secretGeek/today-i-learned-staging/notepad++/sendtoEnd.md

-# Send to End Macro...
+# Send to End Macro

 I often want to grab some text -- send it to the end (or the top!) of the file, without losing my place in the file.